Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Introduction

 \section{Introduction}

-Research shows that the most effective mitigation of political misinformation in terms of lowering issue agreement and perceived accuracy is a combination of information literacy interventions and fact-checkers' efforts~\cite{hameleers_separating_2022}.
-Fact-checkers have an irreplaceable role in mitigating the effects of misinformation, as they successfully lower the agreement with attitudinal congruent political misinformation and can help overcome political polarization~\cite{hameleers_misinformation_2020}.

 A fact-checker is ``a person whose job is to make sure that the facts are correct, especially in something published'' ~\cite{noauthor_fact-checker_nodate}.
 These professionals work either in larger newspaper agencies (e.g., in AFP, Deutsche Welle, Washington Post) or small or medium-sized NGOs focused just on fact-checking (e.g., Full Fact, PolitiFact.com, FactCheck.org, etc.).
-Many aspects of the fact-checker's work, as well as the problems this profession faces differ across the positions (e.g., the required education), remain unclear (e.g., stages in the fact-checking process, see Fig.~\ref{fig:categ}), or have not been discovered at all (e.g., geo-cultural differences -- see Fig.~\ref{fig:map}).
+Many aspects of the fact-checker's work, as well as the problems this profession faces, differ across the positions (e.g., the required education) or remain unclear (e.g., stages in the fact-checking process; see Fig.~\ref{fig:categ} and geo-cultural differences -- see Fig.~\ref{fig:map}).
+Nevertheless, research shows~\cite{koliska2024epistemology} that fact-checkers define their role and work as a public service and develop activities to instill a culture of factuality that they value.
+Exemptions include fringe state‐supported fact‐checkers associated with authoritarian governance structures that weaponize fact‐checking practices and exploit or mimic the social standing of accredited fact‐checkers to fact‐check for national interests~\cite{montana2024fact}.